andreamangano/normalize-data/README.md

 const n = require('normalize-data');
 ```

-Otherwise, ee can also include an ES2015 modules version:
+Otherwise, we can also include an ES2015 modules version:

 ``` javascript
 import n from 'normalize-data';